RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 ### Edit the mapping field for the group

-To modify the Redis mapping field, select the pencil icon of the Redis Cloud group in the "Redis Cloud" application screen.
+To modify the Redis mapping field, select the pencil icon of the Redis Cloud group in the **Redis Cloud** application screen.

 {{<image filename="images/rc/saml/okta_saml_group_10.png" alt="" >}}{{</image>}}